webqit/webqit-community.docs/objective-sql/README.md

 [Objective SQL](https://github.com/webqit/objective-sql) is a fullstack, object-oriented SQL for modern apps; one language and one API over diverse data storage technologies - from in-memory storage, to the client-side IndexedDB, to the server-side database like MySQL.

-*Speak the same familiar, powerful SQL language now with object-oriented conventions for relationships.
+*Speak the same familiar SQL language, this time, with an object-oriented convention for relationships.
 Or query your data programmatically using a succinct API.*

 > [Visit project repo](https://github.com/webqit/objective-sql).

 ## Basic Usage
-The following code works both in node.js and in browsers.
+Objective SQL works both in node.js and in the browser.
+Here's a node.js example:

 ```js
 // Import the inbuilt Object Storage library as the query client